kiboschool/course-programming-1/src/programming-1.md

 - Week 9: Libraries
 - Week 10: Review, Advanced topics

+## How the course works

+There are multiple ways you'll learn in this course:

+* Read and engage with the materials on this site
+* Attend live class and complete the activities in class
+* Practice with exercises to try out the concepts
+* Complete projects to demonstrate what you have learned

+Active engagement is necessary for success in the course!
+You should try to write lots of programs, so that you can explore the concepts in a variety of ways.

+You are encouraged to seek out additional practice problems outside of the practice problems included in the course.

 ## Assessments

 Your overall course grade is made up of: